spring-projects/spring-statemachine/CONTRIBUTING.md

 Whitespace management tips

-1. You can use the [AnyEdit Eclipse plugin](http://marketplace.eclipse.org/content/anyedit-tools) to ensure spaces are used and to clean up trailing whitespaces.
+1. You can use the [AnyEdit Eclipse plugin](http://marketplace.eclipse.org/content/anyedit-tools) to ensure tabs are used and to clean up trailing whitespaces.

 # Add Apache license header to all new classes